microsoft/botframework-cli/packages/cli/README.md

   --name=name                        Name of the kb you want to create.
 This will override the name of KB that might be
                                      present in the CreateKb DTO

   --save                             Save the kbId in config.
-(Only public API)

   --subscriptionKey=subscriptionKey  Specifies the qnamaker Ocp-Apim-Subscription Key (found in Keys under Resource
                                      Management section for your Qna Maker cognitive service).
 Overrides the